 Sometimes things happen.
 However, rescheduling should be the exception and not the rule.

-One-on-ones are frequent and usually pretty short, but that doesn’t mean these meetings should be haphazard afterthoughts.
+One-on-ones are frequent and usually pretty short, but that doesn’t mean these meetings should be haphazard or afterthoughts.

 These conversations are a valuable time for you and your direct reports to connect about all sorts of important topics—from their career growth and happiness to their workload and challenges.